koenstrien/ignitioncomputing/_posts/careers/2023-09-12-Ruby-On-Rails-Developer.md

 ### Responsibilities

 - Work in close cooperation with customers and colleagues to design and build new software.
+- Come up with new and creative ideas.
 - Work on front-end software.
 - Work on back-end software.
+- Work out planning of projects and sprints.

 ### What we ask of you